abinit/abinit/doc/tutorial/eph4mob.md

 In silicon, for instance, a 45×45×45 $\kk$-mesh and 90×90×90 $\qq$-mesh are needed
 to reach convergence within 5%.

-In order to compute the mobility with a $\qq$-mesh twice as dense as the $\kk$-mesh, there are two possibilities.
+In order to compute the mobility with a $\qq$-mesh twice as dense as the $\kk$-mesh, there are two possible approaches.
 Let us take the previous example of silicon.

 1. Run a computation with: